Frequently Asked Questions

 Complete the application form and ask someone familiar with you and your interest in HYM Course to write a letter in support of your application.
-Applications and letters of support should be sent Dr. Michael Gates, Smithsonian Institution, PO Box 37012, Washington DC, 20013-7012, U.S.A.
-Telephone: 202-633-4554.
+Applications and letters of support should be sent Dr. Matt Buffington, Smithsonian Institution, PO Box 37012, MRC 168, Washington DC, 20013-7012, U.S.A.
+Telephone: 202-633-4552.
 Email: email@example.com.
-Applications and letters of support are due March 21, 2014.
+Applications and letters of support are due April 15, 2018.

 How do I pay for HYM Course?

-Participants must pay tuition for the course, as well as meals and lodging for seven days at Eagle Hill, to the Eagle Hill Institute by May 4, 2014.
+Participants must pay tuition for the course, as well as meals and lodging for eight nights at TESRI, to the Entomological Society of Washington by June 1, 2018.
 Tuition covers the cost of holding the course.